infernojs/inferno-website/src/docs/api/inferno-animation.md

 You can implement child animations using the CSS-classes.
 Make sure they are quicker than the main animation otherwise they will jump during clean up in phase 5.

 ### Nested animations
-If you mount an animated component that in turn contains animated components, only the outer most animation will trigger.
+If you mount an animated component that in turn contains animated components, only the outermost animation will trigger.
 In other words, if you mount an animated page containing a list of animated rows, only the page will animate.
 You can use this effect to block animations on first render by making sure your root component inherits from `AnimatedComponent` and just skipping the transitions.

 If you want to animate child components you can [look att this example.](https://github.com/infernojs/inferno/tree/master/docs/animations-demo-inner)